launchdarkly/js-client-sdk/README.md

           }
         });

-Note that out of the box, initializing the client will make a remote request to LaunchDarkly, so it may take several milliseconds before the ready event is emitted.
+Out of the box, initializing the client will make a remote request to LaunchDarkly, so it may take several milliseconds before the ready event is emitted.
 If you require feature flag values before rendering the page, we recommend bootstrapping the client.
 If the client is bootstrapped, it will emit the ready event immediately.

+*Note*: Feature flags must marked available to the client-side SDK (see your feature flag's settings page) before they can be used in toggle / variation calls on the front-end.
+If you request a feature flag that is not available, you'll receive the default value for that flag.

 ### Bootstrapping